vishalmysore/agenticlog/README.md

 # **Google A2A AgenticLog - AI-Driven Log Processing**

 ## **Overview**
 Google A2A AgenticLog is an intelligent logging system that leverages Google A2A protocol and AI agent to **automatically process log messages** and take appropriate actions based on their context.
 Instead of relying on static rule-based processing, it uses an **agentic approach** to dynamically route logs to the correct handlers.
+A2AJava is theJava implementation of the Google A2A protocol you can check the project [here](https://github.com/vishalmysore/a2ajav) .

 <img src="logs2.png" alt="Build Logs"></img>
 ## **How It Works**